druck13/DirSync/ReadMe.md

 * Test 4: Client with file and directories in source only
 * Test 5: Create new files and directories
 * Test 6: Delete files and directories
-* Test 7: Modify a file
+* Test 7: Modify files
 * Test 8: Rename files and directories